-Do you have a shaded area in your yard that it seems like nothing will grow?
+Do you have a shaded area in your yard where nothing seems to grow?

 I feel your pain because I have the same problem spots in my yard.
-But don’t worry because today I am going to bring you a list of plants that will grow in the shade.
+However, don’t worry because today I’m bringing you a list of plants that grow in shade.

 It is my hope that after you read this list, you’ll get a few ideas on what you can plant in those trouble spots to still bring beauty to your yard even in the shade.

 This is a beautiful flowering plant that is actually a perennial.
 They grow in the shade and are known for their ease.